- Home

 - Properties purchased before 2004: exempt from capital gains tax

-- Capital gain calculation: Sale price - Purchase price adjusted for inflation (IPC)
+- Capital gain calculation: Sale price minus purchase price adjusted for inflation (IPC)

 Exemption for Individuals

-Individuals benefit from a cumulative lifetime exemption of 8,000 UF.
-This exemption works as a "credit" that decreases with each sale generating a capital gain.
+Individuals benefit from a cumulative lifetime exemption of 8,000 UF (approximately USD 280,000 at current UF values).
+This exemption works as a credit that decreases with each sale generating a capital gain.

 - 2nd sale: Capital gain of 4,500 UF → Tax on 1,500 UF (4,500 - 3,000) = 150 UF tax